 One in five young people who play a contact sport have suffered at least one concussion, according to the Journal of the American Medical Association.
-Every case is different, but most miss not only games and practices, but also classes, while they recover.
+Every case is different, but most of those who suffer one miss not only games and practices but also classes while they recover.
 It’s a stressful time for the athletes and their families.
-We’re proud to be part of a team behind the TecTraum Pro-2-Cool™ System, the first device that provides immediate treatment of concussions that could shorten the recovery time.
+We’re proud to have partnered on the TecTraum Pro-2-Cool™ System medical product innovation, the first device that provides immediate treatment of concussions that could shorten the recovery time.

 A few years ago, a partner came to us with the patents for a device, intended for use by EMTs, that would cool the blood flowing to the head to mitigate damage to the brain after a serious head injury.
 We wondered if something like it could help with concussions.
 We consulted John Zak, a healthcare entrepreneur, and determined that there was nothing quite like that on the market.
-There were a lot of products that cooled the head or neck, but none had been proven or could make any claims about treating minor traumatic brain injury (MTBI), or concussion.
+There were a lot of products that cooled the head or neck, but none had been proven or could make any claims about concussion or minor traumatic brain injury (MTBI) treatment.

 Meanwhile, we met with Sam Williams and Justin Fargas, retired NFL players looking for investment opportunities.
 While touring our Innovation Center, Sam saw the EC VUE electrocardiograph vest and commented that he’d really like to develop products that could help athletes recover from injuries.
 He had retired from the Oakland Raiders in 2011 due to ongoing symptoms from concussions.
 We told them about the brain-cooling technology we’d acquired, and both players were intrigued.